ror-community/curation_ops/README.md

 The new and updates records’ CSVs should be imported into Excel for review.

 For the new records metadata:
-•	Examine all entries for completeness of mandatory fields (name, type, Geonames ID).
+\* Examine all entries for completeness of mandatory fields (name, type, Geonames ID).
-•	Check any missing fields against their corresponding issues to verify the completeness of extraction.
+\* Check any missing fields against their corresponding issues to verify the completeness of extraction.
-•	Delete corporate suffixes (LLC, GmbH, Inc, etc) from the names field.
+\* Delete corporate suffixes (LLC, GmbH, Inc, etc) from the names field.
-•	Where the primary name is not English, examine the labels and aliases fields for English named. o	If an English form exists, check issue to see whether a non-English primary name was required by the organization. o	If no such requirement exists, switch the English name to the primary field and the current name to a label.
+\* Where the primary name is not English, examine the labels and aliases fields for English named.
+  \* If an English form exists, check issue to see whether a non-English primary name was required by the organization.
+  \* If no such requirement exists, switch the English name to the primary field and the current name to a label.
-•	Check repeating fields to verify that that each instance of the field is separated with semicolons.
+\* Check repeating fields to verify that that each instance of the field is separated with semicolons.
-•	Make sure that all labels have a language assigned.
+\* Make sure that all labels have a language assigned.
-•	Verify that aliases and labels are properly distinguished from one another.
+\* Verify that aliases and labels are properly distinguished from one another.
-•	Verify that entries in the acronyms field are all properly represented and do not contain aliases or labels.
+\* Verify that entries in the acronyms field are all properly represented and do not contain aliases or labels.
-•	Use Excel’s conditional formatting to highlight instances of duplicate fields and remove duplicate entries as needed.
+\* Use Excel’s conditional formatting to highlight instances of duplicate fields and remove duplicate entries as needed.
 Update/close issues correspondingly.

 For update records, make sure that all entries have update codings.
 Spot check 10-20 entries at random and verify that the coding corresponds to the changes in described in the request.